-Note that there’s no hiss (at least none that my aging ears can hear) when it’s not cancelling background noise, even when it’s on.
+Note that there’s no hiss when it’s not cancelling background noise, even when it’s on.
 This is definitely a side-effect of the noise cancellation process and not a defect with the audio circuitry.
-Also note that the overall volume decreases slightly when you turn on the n.c., unlike the NC22’s which actually boosted the volume slightly.
+Also note that the overall volume decreases slightly when you turn on the noise cancellation., unlike the NC22’s which actually boosted the volume slightly.
 It comes with a small pouch, extra plastic tips, and a AAA battery (required for the noise cancellation function).
 You can clip the noise cancellation circuit on your shirt/jacket for a more comfortable experience.

 The Verdict?
 The Sony MDRNC13 delivers very good audio performance and noise cancellation, and feels less bulky in its design from the other noise cancelling earbuds.
 While the audio performance isin’t at the top of the range, it packs an incredible 100 hours of active noise cancelling time and is extremely portable and user friendly.
 If you are looking for a cheaper option that delivers effective noise cancellation for travelling, these high quality earbuds represent a good value investment.